Developerayo/deno-example/README.md

 # deno-example
-An example Deno API for my talk at CityJS Conference London
+Building a simple Deno API & deploying to Vercel (ZEIT), built for my talk at CityJS Conference London.